Eisbrecher: Sturmfahrt and Ewiges Eis (2016–2019)

-Schicksalsmelodien and Liebe macht Monster (2019–present)
+Schicksalsmelodien, Liebe Macht Monster and Noel Pix's departure (2019–2024)

 Eisbrecher entered the studio in early 2019 to begin production on their next album, targeted for an early 2020 release.

 The band continued playing shows throughout 2019, consisting mostly of festivals, including their own "Volle Kraft voraus Festival" in September.
 The third edition of the festival was headlined by the band and featured And One, Mono Inc., Diary of Dreams, A Life Divided, and Heldmaschine.

 Eisbrecher planned their first European tour, "Eis Over Europe", for May 2020, featuring fellow German Neue Deutsche Härte band Maerzfeld.
 However, due to the COVID-19 pandemic, the tour was postponed to March 2021.

 The band released a cover of Powerwolf's song "Stossgebet" on 21 May 2020.
-The song would later be accompanied by a music video which was released on 30 May 2020.
+It would later be accompanied by a music video which was released on 30 May 2020.

 On 3 July 2020, Eisbrecher released a video from the studio onto their YouTube channel, confirming an upcoming new album in October 2020 and a second new album in March 2021.
 October's album is a compilation of covers entitled Schicksalsmelodien ("Melodies of Destiny"), released on 23 October 2020.
-The first single from the album, "Skandal im Sperrbezirk" was released on 18 September 2020.
+The first single from the album, "Skandal im Sperrbezirk", was released on 18 September 2020.
 A second single, "Anna (Lassmichrein Lassmichraus)" ("Anna let-me-in let-me-out"), was released on 7 October 2020.

-Liebe macht Monster was announced via the band's Facebook page on January 15 to be the next studio album due for release on March 12, 2021.
-The first single FAKK was released on January 15.
+Liebe Macht Monster was announced via the band's Facebook page on 15 January to be the next studio album due for release on 12 March 2021.
+The first single, "FAKK", was released on 15 January.

-Eisrecher announced on their website on the first of March 2022 that the "Eis Over Europe" tour would be further postponed to late April of 2023, in order for the date to line up with the band's 20th anniversary.
+Eisrecher announced on their website on 1 March 2022 that the "Eis Over Europe" tour would be further postponed to late April 2023, in order for the date to line up with the band's 20th anniversary.

+On 17 February 2024, Alexx Wesselsky announced in an interview with Augsburger Allgemeine that co-founder and lead guitarist Jochen "Noel Pix" Seibert had departed Eisbrecher.
+He was replaced by Marc "Micki" Richter, who is the lead guitarist of Wesselsky's solo project "Die Herren Wesselsky" and who also plays guitar for the bands Atrocity and Leaves' Eyes.
+The band later confirmed the news in an official statement on Instagram on 20 February.

+Kaltfront (2024–present)

+On 21 November 2024, the band released a cover song, "Tränen lügen nicht", which was accompanied by a music video.
+On 29 November, they released the first single, "Everything Is Wunderbar", from their forthcoming ninth studio album Kaltfront, followed by a music video on 30 November.

+Kaltfront was released on 14 March 2025, containing 15 tracks.